crybot/linformer/typst/main.typ

 automatic storage of metrics, system information and hyperparameters, and saved model weights whenever validation metrics improved during training.

-Since training sequence lengths varied due to padding trimming (see @data), we used a batch size of 88 input sequences for each run.
-Using the numbers reported in @tab-data-stats, this results in an average number of respectively #(31*88) source and #(59*88) target tokens per batch.
-In the worst case the maximum number of tokens per batch is #(256*88), which is close to what was used in @vaswani2017.
-This allowed for high memory utilization without running into allocation errors.
+Since the training sequence lengths varied due to padding trimming (see @data), we used a batch size of 88 input sequences.
+Based on the statistics reported in @tab-data-stats, this corresponds to an average of #(31*88) source tokens and #(59*88) target tokens per batch.
+In the worst-case scenario, the maximum number of source or target tokens per batch was #(256*88), which is comparable to the token count used in @vaswani2017.
+This configuration enabled high memory utilization without running into allocation errors.

 The learning rate schedule followed a similar approach to @vaswani2017, starting with a linear warmup over 4,000 steps from $10^(-7)$ to $10^(-4)$.
 After the warmup, we applied a cosine annealing strategy, gradually decreasing the learning